voffee/voffee/README.md

 I'm **Val**, a freelance front-end web dev.

-Right now I'm working on building small projects to improve my quality of code as well as the speed of delivery.
+Right now I'm working on building projects to improve my quality of code as well as the speed of delivery.

 Please click on the projects on my profile to see some of the things I've made so far.